khakhalin/notes/02_Regression.md

 = 2(h-y)∙x_j (by formula-definition of h).
 Minimum: dJ/dθ = 0, ⇒ Xᵀ(Xθ-y) = 0 (if we write the derivative above in matrix notation).
 Here X is a matrix in which each _row_ is an input vector, and y is a column-vector of target outputs.
 If XᵀX is nonsignular, we can open the brackets, send y to the right, muliply from the left on inverse, get: θ = (XᵀX)⁻¹Xᵀy.

-> To sum up **notation choices** (roughly matching ESL): one data point is a row-vector of coordinate, so all points make a high matrix (a column of row- vectors).
+> To sum up **notation choices** (roughly matching ESL): one data point is a row-vector of coordinates, so all points in a dataset make up a tall slim matrix (a column of row- vectors).
 The values of y are also a column.
-As data-point is a row, parameters θ are a column, so that dim(y) = N×1 = dim(Xθ).
-When writing it all, a part that is a bit confusing is that X (matrix) of N×k is multiplied by θ from the right (Xθ), but individual points x have to be written as xᵀθ to show that they are row-vectors (by default x would have been a column-vector).
+Next, as one data-point is a row, parameters θ have to be a column, so that dim(y) = N×1 = dim(Xθ).
+When writing it all, a part that is a bit confusing is that X (matrix) of N×k is multiplied by θ from the right (Xθ), but individual points x may have to be written as xᵀθ to show that they are row-vectors (by default x would have been a column-vector).

-> Also, as Unicode makes diacritics a hassle, I try to use θ for parameter estimates, and β for true values. x_j is typically a column of X. Subscripts are shortened (xi instead of x_i) where it looks ok.
-Cdot (∙) may mean both normal and inner product; ⟨x,y⟩ always means inner product.
+> Also, as Unicode makes diacritics a hassle, I try to use θ for parameter estimates, and β for true values. x_j is typically a column (one coordinate) of X, to match a corresponding θ_j.
+Subscripts are shortened (xi instead of x_i) where it looks ok.
+Cdot (∙) may mean both normal "single-number" product and inner product; ⟨x,y⟩ always means inner product.

 Interpretation: if y ~ h = Xθ, then h is in the column-space of X, which forms a subspace of R^N (N data points, p+1 dimensions, assuming x0≡1).
 To find θ, we project y to col-space using a projection matrix, which obviously minimizes residual (unexplained) variance, by making it orthogonal to col-space.